arindan/arindan.github.io/index.md

 Glacier fieldwork in the Himalayan region has offered me with some of the most gorgeous landscapes of the nature, mountain communities, and cultures.
 Thus, I love going to the mountains and experiencing the extremes of mountain life.
 I also enjoy playing badminton.

+I have developed and maintain a glacier mass balance tracker that covers nearly all monitored glaciers in High Mountain Asia (HMA).
+This tracker allows users to explore the locations of these glaciers in HMA and interactively visualize their mass balance time series.
+Take a look at it here: [HMA GMB Tracker](https://arindan.github.io/HMA_MB_Tracker/).

 **Contact / Email:** arindan.141@gmail.com; arindanm@iisc.ac.in

 # Background / Previous affiliations